Work as an activity, not as a place to go

 (This of course also means, that if you are reading this right now and deciding to go for it, you are already one step ahead of the competition.)

-There is a long list of the observed benefits for both, the employee and the employer:
+There is a long list of the observed benefits of flexible working for both, the employee and the employer:

 - improved job satisfaction and work/life balance,